Skip to content

 keyMap

-The keyMap method of SimpleQuery provides a convenient way to query the database and encapsulate the results into a Map, where a specific attribute of the entity serves as the key and the entity itself as the value.
+The keyMap method in SimpleQuery provides a convenient way to query the database and encapsulate the results into a Map, where a specific entity property serves as the key and the entity itself serves as the value.
 This method also supports performing additional side-effect operations during result processing, such as logging or cache updates.

 Method Signature